 Manuscripts should be submitted in Microsoft Word.
-Both text (including lengthy block quotations) and notes should be double-spaced.
-Endnotes should be used.
+Text (including lengthy block quotations) should be double-spaced.
+Endnotes are preferred and should also be double-spaced.
 All pages should be numbered.
 The author's name and address should appear only on the title page, which should be separate from the main text of the manuscript.
-The preferred maximum length is eight thousand words for research articles and surveys and three thousand words for case studies and perspectives, but these length requirements can be waived for certain articles in consultation with the editor.
-All articles should be accompanied by a 250-word abstract and author's biographical statement.
+All articles must be accompanied by a 250-word abstract.

 Illustrations are welcome for all types of articles.
-Please do not embed images in text; include markers in the text for placement.
-Photo captioning should be on a separate list at the end of the article.
-Digital images (300 dpi, .tif, or .jpg) will be required when and if the article is accepted for publication.
+Please do not embed images in the text; include markers in the text for placement.
+Captions for illustrations should be included in a separate list at the end of the article.
+Digital images (300 dpi; .tif or .jpg) will be required when and if the article is accepted for publication.

-Editors of the The American Archivist use the latest edition of the Chicago Manual of Style as the standard of style and endnote format.
+Editors of The American Archivist use the latest edition of the Chicago Manual of Style as the standard of style and endnote format.
 Terms having special meanings for members of the profession should conform to the definitions in A Glossary of Archival and Records Terminology by Richard Pearce-Moses (Chicago: Society of American Archivists, 2005).
 Authors' variations from these standards should be minimal and purposeful.